No Regrets (Robbie Williams song)

-"No Regrets" is a song by British singer Robbie Williams.
+"No Regrets" is a song by English singer Robbie Williams.
 It was released on 30 November 1998 as the second single from his second studio album, I've Been Expecting You (1998).
 The track was written by Williams and Guy Chambers and features backing vocals from Neil Tennant of Pet Shop Boys and Neil Hannon of the Divine Comedy.
 In the United Kingdom, the song was released as a double A-side with a cover of Adam and the Ants' "Antmusic".

 "No Regrets" / "Antmusic" became another top-five hit for Williams in the United Kingdom.
 "Antmusic" was also featured on the UK trailer to the Pixar animated film A Bug's Life (1998).
 One of the B-sides, "Sexed Up", was later re-recorded for the Escapology album and released as a single in 2003.

+Background

+Before performing the song on BBC Electric Proms 2009, Williams stated that it was about the group he used to be in, Take That.
+He also announced they had made up in 2008 and changed the last word in the lyrics to 'alive'.